China says has shown 'great restraint' in South China Sea

 He did not name the countries, but all claimants except Brunei have military fortifications in the Spratlys.

-"The Chinese government has the right and the ability to recover the islands and reefs illegally occupied by neighbouring countries," Liu said.
+"The Chinese government has the right and the ability to recover the islands and reefs illegally occupied by neighboring countries," Liu said.

 "But we haven't done this.
 We have maintained great restraint with the aim to preserve peace and stability in the South China Sea."